open-telemetry/opentelemetry.io/content/en/docs/concepts/otel-concepts.md

 - Trace Exporter
 - Trace Context

-The primary responsibility of a **Tracer** is to create spans containing more information about what is happening during a request.
-The **Tracer** is also responsible for knowing the instrumentation library and data related to that specific library.

-Finally, the **Trace Provider** is responsible for providing access to and interaction with the **Tracer**.
+### Tracer Provider

+A Tracer Provider (sometimes called `TracerProvider`) is a factory for `Tracer`s.
+In most applications, a Tracer Provider is initialized once and its lifecycle matches the application's lifecycle.
+Tracer Provider initialization also includes Resource and Exporter initialization.
+It is typically the first step in tracing with OpenTelemetry.
+In some language SDKs, a global Tracer Provider is already initialized for you.

+### Tracer

+A Tracer creates spans containing more information about what is happening for a given operation, such as a request in a service.
+Tracers are created from Tracer Providers.
+In some languages, a global Tracer is already initialized for you.

+### Trace Exporters

-**Trace Exporters** send data to the open-source or vendor backend of your choice.
+Trace Exporters send traces to a consumer.
+This consumer can be standard output for debugging and development-time, the OpenTelemetry Collector, or any open-source or vendor backend of your choice.

+### Trace Context

-**Trace Context** is metadata about trace spans that provides correlation between spans across service and process boundaries.
-For example, if Service A calls Service B and you want to track the call in a trace.
-In that case, we will use Trace Context to capture and propagate metadata about spans in Service A so that spans created in Service B can connect to them.
+Trace Context is metadata about trace spans that provides correlation between spans across service and process boundaries.
+For example, let's say that Service A calls Service B and you want to track the call in a trace.
+In that case, OpenTelemetry will use Trace Context to capture the ID of the trace and current span from Service A, so that spans created in Service B can connect and add to the trace.

-Trace Context is how distributed tracing ultimately works.
+This is known as Context Propagation.

 ### Context Propagation